QualitativeDataRepository/dvcurator-python/dvcurator/assets/issues/metadata.md

-Not all of these need to be completed, but check if available/possible
+Not all of these need to be completed, but check if available/possible.
+Mark _all_ categories after reviewing

   - [ ] Funder
   - [ ] depositor ORCID